kuhnbt7/cs22_notes/week10_trees_heaps_priority_queues.md

 Same as searching a 2-3 tree, you go to the appropriate child based on the value of the key you're searching for.

 Insertion also similar.
 Search for key until you reach a leaf node.
 If the mode has fewer than 2m items, add the item to the leaf node.
 Otherwise split the node, dividing up the 2m + 1 items.
 The smallest m remain in the original node.
 The largest m go in a new node.
 The middle entry gets sent up and inserted into the parent.
 Like 2-3 trees, if you make it up to the root, the root is split and one item goes up.
-Whe an internal node is split, its references to its childrena re split as well.
+Whe an internal node is split, its references to its childrena are split as well.

 ### Time analysis of B-trees